 This was a very popular feature in old analog synths.
 In contrast to many old synths, the controls can be accessed on the interface and also can be stored with the preset.
 The panpots also can be automated.
 In the original devices, these pots sat on a board in the inside of the case.
-For non modulated manual setting the Pan-Md knob below has to be set to zero (section see above).
-The second bank of voices (voices 7 to 12) share their output channels with the corresponding voices of the first bank, so they also share the pan setting:
+For non modulated manual setting the P-Md knob on the left has to be set to zero (section see above).
+The second bank voices (voices 7 to 12) share their output channels with the corresponding voices of the first bank, so they also share the pan setting: